-DR SHERRI BRUCE REGISTERED PSYCHOLOGIST offers therapy to help adults, children, and couples overcome their hurdles, change behavioural patterns and better their emotional health.
+DR. SHERRI BRUCE REGISTERED PSYCHOLOGIST #1458 INC. offers therapy to help adults, children, and couples overcome their hurdles, change behavioural patterns and better their emotional health.

 Issues you may want help with include:

 Sometimes, life is overwhelming and even the smallest tasks can seem daunting.
 In such circumstances, you may find it difficult to turn your mind away from the problems of the past to focus on the present and future.
-If this is you, Dr. Sherri Bruce will use solution-focused therapy to guide you through future-oriented questions and small, do-able goals that lead to behavioural changes and measurable, positive outcomes.
+If this is you, DR. SHERRI BRUCE REGISTERED PSYCHOLOGIST #1458 INC. will use solution-focused therapy to guide you through future-oriented questions and small, do-able goals that lead to behavioural changes and measurable, positive outcomes.

 If you have experienced a disturbing or traumatic event, Eye Movement Desensitization and Reprocessing (EMDR) can help.
 It utilizes external stimuli to address past memories, present triggers and anxiety about future experiences.
 This method has proven to be effective for processing emotions, reformulating negative beliefs and reducing physiological arousal by targeting thinking and reprocessing the thoughts to more adaptive responses.